facebook

 “Truly I tell you, today you will be with me in paradise.” – Luke 23:43 (NRSV)

 Reflection: This promise from Jesus to the repentant thief underscores the immediate reward of faith: eternal companionship with Christ in paradise.
-It is a powerful testament to the grace available through belief in Jesus, offering a beacon of hope that the end of our earthly journey is just the beginning of an eternal life in divine bliss.
+It is a powerful testament to the grace available through belief in Jesus, offering a beacon of hope that the end of our earthly journey is just the beginning of an eternal life of divine bliss.

 John 16:22